POSTECH-Robotics-Club/PlanarLab_PRC/README.md

 **PlanarLab** is a lightweight 2D simulation lab designed for rapid prototyping and validation of planning and control algorithms.

-It provides a simple yet flexible environment for experimenting with both model-based and learning-based methods, including trajectory optimization, sampling-based planners, and reinforcement learning approaches such as MPPI and TD-MPC.
+It provides a simple yet flexible environment for experimenting with both model-based method, including trajectory optimization and sampling-based planners such as MPPI.

 ## Key Features